PAYMENT GATEWAY

 Most payment gateways accomplish that in a few seconds with these steps:

-1. Encryption: Between the user’s browser and the server of the retailer, a payment gateway will encrypt (encode for private use) data for exclusive use between seller and buyer.
+1. Encryption: Between the user’s browser and the server of the retailer, a payment gateway will encrypt (encode for private use) data for exclusive use between seller and buyer.2.
+Request: The authorization request occurs when a payment processor gets approval from a credit card company or financial institution to proceed with the transaction.

 3. Fulfilment: When the payment gateway has the authorization, it allows the website and interface to proceed to the next action.